6 Incredible Examples of Timeless Monochrome Photography

 These details can be captured in macro photography.
 If you’re trying to get macro shots, your f-stop should be set at no larger than f/16 to ensure that your subject remains in focus.

-You should also switch to manual focus and make sure that you are not using an automatic focus when trying to get a black and white photo in macro.
+You should also switch to manual focus and avoid using automatic focus when trying to take a black-and-white photo in macro mode.

 This image was able to focus on the reflections in the water droplets with great clarity thanks to the clean focus settings on the camera: